Atreus: Classical references

 Plato in his dialogue The Statesman tells a "famous tale" that "the sun and the stars once rose in the west, and set in the east, and that the god reversed their motion, and gave them that which they now have as a testimony to the right of Atreus."
-Virgil, in book IV of the Aeneid, references the House of Atreus and specifically Orestes in describing the death of Dido.
+Virgil, in book IV of the Aeneid, refers to the House of Atreus and specifically Orestes in describing the death of Dido.

-Translations

-The first English language translation of the Oresteia in 1777 contributed greatly to the development of the Romantic period in literature.

-Hittite records controversy
+Hittite records

 There is a possible reference to Atreus in a Hittite text known as the "Indictment of Madduwatta".
 The indictment describes several army clashes between the Greeks and the Hittites which took place around the late 15th or early 14th centuries BC.
 The Greek leader was a man called Attarsiya, and some scholars have speculated that Attarsiya or Attarissiya was the Hittite way of writing the Greek name Atreus.
 Other scholars argue that even though the name is probably Greek (since the man is described as an Ahhiyawa) and related to Atreus, the person carrying the name is not necessarily identical to the famous Atreus.